-JACKSONVILLE BEACH, FL — July 24, 2025— The Intrepid Income Fund (ICMUX) has officially surpassed $1 billion in assets under management (AUM), marking a significant milestone in the fund’s history.
+JACKSONVILLE BEACH, FL — July 24, 2025— The Intrepid Income Fund (ICMUX) has officially surpassed $1 billion in assets under management (AUM) on July 24, 2025, marking a significant milestone in the fund’s history.

 “This is a tremendous achievement and a testament to our shareholders’ confidence in our income strategy,” said Hunter Hayes, CFA, Chief Investment Officer at Intrepid.
 “This scale gives us the opportunity to further invest in our infrastructure and deepen our focus on a credit strategy we believe is meaningfully differentiated in the market.”